-This product is small and unsuitable for children with larger heads, but if you pay close attention to sizing and measure your child before making your purchase, you shouldn't have any trouble.
-It doesn't have an adjustable circumference knob, so it may not be something that fits as long as an adjustable option might.
-Also, the thin plastic overlay could potentially become misshapen in intense heat, so we suggest not leaving it in a hot car or under intense direct sun.
-In short, we think this simple helmet is a potential option for younger riders, especially those who just need a helmet but aren't as concerned with style or standing out in a crowd.
+This product is small and unsuitable for children with larger heads, but if you pay close attention to sizing and measuring your child before making your purchase, you shouldn't have any trouble.
+It doesn't have an adjustable circumference knob, so it may not be something that fits as long as an adjustable helmet might.
+Also, the thin plastic overlay could become misshapen in intense heat, so we suggest not leaving it in a hot car or under intense direct sun.
+In short, we think this straightforward helmet is a potential choice for younger riders, especially those who need a helmet and aren't as concerned with style or standing out.

 The Obsidian Kids Bike Helmet comes with adorable cartoon graphics and a built-in visor.
 It features adjustable circumference sizing, so it should fit a broader range of heads right out of the box.
 We like the thicker padding and the slightly curved chin buckle that makes it somewhat more comfortable for wearers.

 This helmet has a smaller visor, and we aren't convinced it will protect eyes the way parents hope, but it is solid.
-It could help protect against face damage by not crumpling or popping off the way some of the traditional bike helmets do.
-Overall, this cute kids' helmet is a great option for younger riders who need head protection.
+It could help protect against face damage by not crumpling or popping off as some traditional bike helmets do.
+Overall, this cute kids' helmet is an excellent option for younger riders who need head protection.
 We think parents and kids will appreciate the adjustable circumference for a custom fit.

 Toddlers will feel protected and cozy in the Schwinn Classic Design for little ones.
-This classic kids' bike helmet is designed with babies and toddlers in mind, with more head coverage and simple lines without flashy graphics or bells and whistles.
+This classic kids' bike helmet is designed for babies and toddlers, with more head coverage and simple lines without flashy graphics or bells and whistles.

 This helmet has no visor, which feels like an oversight given how sensitive little peepers can be.
 It also lacks ventilation on the sides and back, resulting in a sweaty baby head depending on the weather.
 However, these minor flaws aside, we think parents will appreciate the adjustable circumference and the straightforward concept of this classic helmet for the littlest of passengers.